Can I Sue My Landlord for Black Mold?

 Discovering Black Mold in Your Rental: First Steps

 The landlord is legally responsible for removing the mold and reimbursing you for any extra costs.
 Even if you don't suffer any injuries, a landlord's failure to maintain a mold-free environment violates the implied warranty of habitability.
-An exception may exist where a renter causes the problem or fails to timely report it to their landlord.
+An exception may exist where a renter causes the problem or fails to report it to their landlord in a timely manner.

 Suppose the landlord fully takes care of a mold issue, but you later exhibit health problems that you suspect were caused by earlier mold exposure.
 Here, you may still claim damages as long as you file your case early enough.
 If your landlord contradicts your concerns that your rental unit has black mold, you may have to pay for an inspection and testing.
 But, landlords who refuse to even consider the presence of toxic mold in such instances may open themselves up to increased liability.
 For example, if your landlord refuses to do mold testing after a prolonged water leak, they may be liable to you for the following: